ESOF-423/FireBindex/docs/DeveloperDocumentation.md

 > For Developers seeking to continue Bindex after its original developers have stopped supporting new versions.

 All software comes to an end; whether code is developed into a final version or developers stop mid-release.
 Bindex is an open source project, and therefore available to anyone who wants to continue its development.
-[Email](bindexdevelopers@gmail.com) the bindex developers and ask us about spear-heading the future continuation of Bindex through your own releases.
+[Email](bindexdevelopers@gmail.com) the Bindex developers and ask us about spear-heading the future continuation of Bindex through your own releases.

 ## Directory Structure